Extremely metal-poor galaxies with HST/COS: laboratories for models of low-metallicity massive stars and high-redshift galaxies: Results

 Our sample of XMPs with new UV spectra includes two with very prominent \ciii{}] emission, HS1442+4250 and UM133, both at an equivalent width of 11 \AA{}.
 Emission at this strength is rare among local star-forming galaxies at any metallicity, as illustrated in Figure~\ref{fig:metal_ciii}.
 Intriguingly, the strong \ciii{}]-emitters are the highest metallicity systems in our new sample at $12+\log\mathrm{O/H}=7.65$ and 7.70.
 The non-detection of \ciii{}] in our lower-metallicity systems is at first suggestive of a possible decline in \ciii{}] equivalent widths at $12+\log\mathrm{O/H}<7.6$.
 However, the \ciii{}] emitters HS1442+4250 and UM133 also host the highest specific star formation rates of the systems we targeted.
 Their characteristic stellar ages from SED fitting are very young at 45 and 47 Myr, and they present correspondingly large H$\beta$ equivalent widths ($W_0=94$ and 81 \AA{}, respectively).
 Thus, the apparent decline in \ciii{}] among our lowest metallicity systems is likely due to their relative lack of ionizing flux from very young stellar populations.

-Examining the full set of XMPs confirms the importance of specific star formation rate in shaping the UV nebular lines even at very low metallicity.
+Examining the full set of XMPs confirms the importance of specific star formation rate in determining the prominence of \ciii{}] even at very low metallicity.
 In the right panel of Figure~\ref{fig:metal_ciii}, we replot the points at $12+\log\mathrm{O/H}<8.0$ color-coded by the equivalent width of H$\beta$ as measured in an SDSS spectrum or comparable (Section~\ref{app:archive}), which serves as a proxy for specific star formation rate.
-Six XMPs at $12+\log\mathrm{O/H}<7.6$ from \citet{Berg2016,Berg2019} power H$\beta$ at equivalent widths $>200$ \AA{}, and all six present \ciii{}] emission at equivalent widths of 11--16 \AA{} comparable to the strongest measured at any metallicity in the local universe (Figure~\ref{fig:metal_ciii}, right panel).
+Six XMPs at $12+\log\mathrm{O/H}<7.6$ from \citet{Berg2016,Berg2019} power H$\beta$ at equivalent widths $>200$ \AA{}, and all six present \ciii{}] emission at equivalent widths of 11--16 \AA{} comparable to the strongest measured at any metallicity in the local Universe (Figure~\ref{fig:metal_ciii}, right panel).
 This suggests that we have not yet observed a significant turnover in the strength of \ciii{}] down to $12+\log\mathrm{O/H}\simeq 7.4$.
 Rather, even at very low metallicities, \ciii{}] remains strong ($\gtrsim 10$ \AA{}) in systems characterized by young effective stellar ages ($<100$ Myr).

 Nebular emission in \civ{} is also visible in the system with the most prominent young stellar population, HS1442+4250.
 The \civ{} doublet is detected at a combined equivalent width of 4.4 \AA{}.
 This is larger than any of the extreme star-forming regions at higher metallicities ($12+\log\mathrm{O/H}>7.7$) explored in \citetalias{Senchyna2017}, and is the fourth largest of any nearby star-forming system in the literature (see Section~\ref{sec:discuss}).
 The total observed flux of the \civ{} doublet in HS1442+4250 is $0.6\times$ that in \ciii{}] even before correction for dust extinction, illustrating that these emission lines can be comparable in observed strength in local extremely metal-poor systems.
-We will investigate the \civ{} doublet and the implications of this measurement in more detail in the discussion (Section~\ref{sec:discuss}).
+We will investigate the \civ{} doublet and its dependence on metallicity and sSFR in more detail in the discussion (Section~\ref{sec:discuss}).